 First of all, being sick sucks!
 We should all avoid it.

-Possibly more important, there are diseases for which vaccines are available that can literally kill you.
+Possibly more important, there are diseases that can literally kill you, and for which vaccines are available.
 Being killed by a disease would probably suck, too.
 I haven't tried it.
-But here's an example, if you didn't have chickenpox as a child, you should talk to your doctor.
-It's usually no big deal for kids but can be literally lethal for adults.
+But here's an example, if you didn't have chickenpox as a child and haven't been vaccinated, you should talk to your doctor.
+It's usually no big deal for kids1 but can be lethal for adults.
 Having chickenpox as a kid exercises your immune system at a time when your body is equipped to fight the disease.
 But that exercise protects against only the varicella pathogen, not against "being sick in general."

 Exercising your immune system is exactly how vaccines work.
 Vaccines introduce pathogens for specific diseases into your body, but the pathogens have been killed, attenuated, or inactivated, so they don't make you sick.
 Your immune system learns to recognize those pathogens, so if you are exposed for real, the exercise provided by the vaccine has enabled your immune system to fight off the actual threat.